DmitriyLyalyuev/aws_ssh_config/Readme.md

 ## Setup autocompletion

-To get it working you need to install bash-completion and boto3 python library.
+To get it working you need to install `bash-completion` and `boto3` python library.

-On MacOS X run
+On MacOS X run:

     $ brew install bash-completion
     $ pip install boto3 awscli